belkis14/NumerikUniCpp/README.md

 # Numerical Methods Assignments

 This repository contains a collection of assignments and projects I completed while studying **Numerical Methods** during the summer of 2024.
-The topics span various core techniques and algorithms used to solve mathematical problems numerically, implemented in Python and/or MATLAB.
+The topics span various core techniques and algorithms used to solve mathematical problems numerically, implemented in C++.

 ## 📚 Topics Covered